ForumMagnum/ForumMagnum/README.md

 The EA Forum is built on top of a number major open-source libraries.

 1. [Vulcan](http://vulcanjs.org/) is a framework for designing social applications like forums and news aggregators.
 We started out using it as a library in the usual way, then forked its codebase and diverged considerably.
+Read their docs to understand where we've come from.

 2. [Typescript](https://www.typescriptlang.org/) is the programming language we're using.
 It's like Javascript, but with type annotations.
 We're gradually moving from un-annotated Javascript towards having annotations on everything, and any new code should have type annotations when it's added.